 If your house’s property value has sharply decreased in value, your options will be limited.

 Negative equity means that your home’s resale value wouldn’t be enough to repay the outstanding balance of your current mortgage.
+It is important to provide a RICS valuation report during the remortgaging process to get an accurate assessment of your property’s value.

 Your only realistic option in this case is to wait it out on the SVR until property prices rise again.